-- Massage or stroke your son or daughter's arms, hands, feet, legs, head etc for 15 minutes each day. - Be aware that an increase in skin picking behaviour can be a sign of anxiety about some other area of life.
+- Massage or stroke your son or daughter's skin for 15 minutes each day. - Be aware that an increase in skin picking behaviour can be a sign of anxiety about some other area of life.
 Take time to allow your son or daughter to talk through any worries they may have.
 Anxiety-management techniques may help. - If related to boredom, provide more activities, or negotiate a range of activities your son or daughter could engage in more independently. - Keep finger nails short to avoid infection.